tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 enlarger kits.

 I own both the Compact and 4x5 enlargers.
-While they are definitely a compromise over larger traditional enlargers in regard:
+While they are definitely a compromise over larger traditional enlargers in regard to:
 - build quality: They are well built, but definitely not as solid as a traditional enlarger.
 - Colour printing: The LEDs in the enlargers are not ideal for colour printing.